rmleme/star-wars-api/README.md

 docker compose up
 ```

-- **Note:** the first execution will be slow, as Docker (and Gradle) will need to download all the necessary dependencies to build the images.
+- **Important:** the first execution will be slow, as Docker (and Gradle) will need to download all the necessary dependencies to build the images.
+- The command above will trigger the execution of two containers: MongoDB and the application.

 ## Endpoints